 Maintaining the Solution

 An important item that affects the continued performance of a dust control system is proper maintenance.
 When it comes to maintenance, dust control systems are often overlooked and ignored.
 If a piece of machinery (such as a conveyor) goes down, the whole operation is interrupted.
 Such a disruption cannot be ignored and requires immediate attention.
-However, if a dust control duct gets plugged with a material, it is often not even noticed since the suction will often get worse progressively.
+However, if a dust control duct gets clogged with a material, it is often not even noticed since the suction will often get worse progressively.
 Soon, the dust control system is rendered totally ineffective due to lack of attention.
 The solution is to include the dust control system in a planned maintenance program.

 Regularly inspect the system, just as you would your other equipment, to make sure it is operating properly.
-Check not only the obvious things, such as fan drive belts and bearings, but also for a plugged cyclone, a worn-out elbow, a plugged-up duct or hood.
+Check not only the obvious things, such as fan drive belts and bearings, but also for a clogged cyclone, a worn-out elbow, a plugged-up duct, or hood.
 Many of these problems will affect the amount of suction at the hood.
 Therefore, by taking an air reading (static pressure) at the hood and comparing it with the reading recorded when the system was originally installed, it can be determined if the system is still functioning properly.
-This type of reading is very simple to take and the equipment required to do it with is inexpensive and easy to use.
+This type of reading is very simple to take and the equipment required to do it is inexpensive and easy to use.

 It is important to realize that a properly designed and balanced system operates properly only if that design is maintained.
-In other words, any change made to the system (such as, adding an additional pickup point or blanking off an existing pickup point) will adversely affect the operation of the entire system.
+In other words, any change made to the system (such as adding an additional pickup point or blanking off an existing pickup point) will adversely affect the operation of the entire system.
 The system was designed for a certain amount of air to flow through a certain size duct.
 There is only a certain quantity of air the system is designed to handle.
 When additional pickup points are added to the system, the total quantity of air does not change, but is merely robbed from the existing pickup points.
 Likewise, when pickup points are blanked off, the system is starved for air at that point and the air velocity in the duct drops, causing the dust to settle out and plug the line.
 Whenever any change in a system is contemplated, the design calculations must be rechecked to see if such a change could be properly incorporated into the existing system and, if so, what modifications would have to be made to permit it.
-Many good dust control systems (as well as, air systems of all types) have been rendered totally ineffective by modifications made without design considerations.
+Many good dust control systems (as well as air systems of all types) have been rendered totally ineffective by modifications made without design considerations.

 Working with an experienced and reputable system designer will help ensure you are installing a safe and cost-effective solution.
-Kice Industries has been designing, analyzing and building dust control systems and equipment for over 70 years.
+Kice Industries has been designing, analyzing, and building dust control systems and equipment for over 70 years.
 When designing a dust control system, one must consider many factors.
 Kice engineers understand the principles of handling air and apply their experience to every situation.